pypeit/PypeIt/doc/installing.rst

 Installing the code this way ensures that virtually all changes to files in the ``PypeIt`` directory take immediate effect the next time you import the code.

+Note that if you prefer PySide2's more flexible licensing, then don't execute ``pip install pyqt5`` and instead substitute:

+        conda install -c conda-forge pyside2

+or using pip

+        pip install pyside2

+Note that PySide2 has been known to cause conflicts with other packages that use pyqt, so use this package at your own risk.

 ----